smartuni/riot-po-2026/nodes/hardware/SenseMate/README.md

 # Description

-This is the SenseMate directory of the hardware directory.
-It contains the SenseMate source code.
+This is the SenseMate hardware directory of the hardware directory.

 # Overview